PacLII Home | Databases | WorldLII | Search | Feedback

 SALIKA J: The Brief facts in relation to this matter is that on the 16 October 1992 the National Executive Council provisionally suspended the Morobe Provincial Government on the grounds that:

-3. ҈& T60; There were was a breakdown in the administration of the pro.
+3. There was a breakdown in the administration of the province.

 However, on the 10 August 93 when presenting the Permanent Parliamentary Committee on Provincial Government suspensions report to the Parliament the committee recommended that the Morobe Provincial Government be reinstated.